iifl-logo

 The Key Audit Matter How the matter was addressed in our audit

-There is high level of judgement required in estimating the level of provisioning.
-The Banks assessment is supported by the facts of matter, their own judgment, past experience, and advice from legal and independent tax consultants wherever considered necessary.
+There is high level of judgement required in estimating the level of provisioning wherever a liability seems probable.
+The Banks assessment is supported by the facts of each matter, its own judgment, past experience, and advice from legal and independent tax consultants wherever considered necessary.
 Accordingly, unexpected adverse outcomes may significantly impact the Banks reported profit and state of affairs presented in the Balance Sheet. b) We reviewed the managements underlying assumptions in estimating the possible outflow and the possible outcome of the disputes.
 The legal precedence and other rulings were considered in evaluating managements position on these uncertain tax /non tax positions.

-We determined the above area as a Key Audit Matter in view of associated uncertainty relating to the outcome of these matters which requires application of judgment in interpretation of law.
-Accordingly, our audit was focused on analysing the facts of subject matter under consideration and judgments/ interpretation of law involved. c) Further we have relied upon the management judgements, industry level deliberations and estimates for possible outflow and opinion of internal experts of the Bank in relations to such disputed tax positions.
+We determined the above aspect as a Key Audit Matter in view of associated uncertainty relating to the outcome of these matters which requires application of judgment in interpretation of law.
+Accordingly, our audit was focused on analysing the facts of the matters under consideration and judgments / interpretation of law involved. c) Further we have relied upon the management judgements, industry level deliberations and estimates for possible outflow and opinion of internal / external experts of the Bank in relations to such disputed tax positions.

 d) Reviewed and verified other legal pronouncements wherever available in similar matters in the case of the Bank/other corporate.